Cochise - Strong Apache Leader

 Mexicans took over the lands, the Mexican government at first issued food

-Apache in order to placate them.
+rations to the Apache in order to placate them.

 became increasingly dependent upon these supplies, which abruptly ceased